 These price levels constantly switch their roles from support to resistance and from resistance to support.
 A former resistance, once it has been surpassed, becomes a support zone in a subsequent downtrend; and old support, once it has been penetrated, becomes our resistance zone in a later advancing phase.”

 Why Support and Resistance important?

 These points are not random, they created by the market.
-They represent momentary changed of demand and supply forces
+They represent momentary changes in demand and supply forces

 The bulls could not move the market above the swing high.
 This means that at that point in time, no one was willing to offer a price higher than the swing high.
 Traders saw no value above the swing high

-Once the structure of market know, then find which phase the market is currently (accumulation or distribution or up or down)
+Once the structure of the market know, then find which phase the market is currently in (accumulation or distribution or up or down)

 The Psychology of Support and Resistance